kvm101/ToDo/README.md

   - Added user registration.

   version 2.1.1-alfa (05.01.25):
-  - Fixed bug that you could create any number of equal accounts
+  - Fixed bug that you could create any number of equal accounts.

   version 3.0.0-alfa (05.01.25):
-  - Added validator input data of registration
+  - Added validator input data of registration.

   version 4.0.0-alfa (06.01.25):
-  - Added URL query parameters "limit" and "page"
+  - Added URL query parameters "limit" and "page".
-  - Essues: have a bug with incorrect output
+  - Essues: have a bug with incorrect output.

   version 4.0.1-alfa (06.01.25):
-  - Fixed incorrect data output in readTasks()
+  - Fixed incorrect data output in readTasks().

   version 5.0.0-alfa (10.01.25):
-  - Added general structure telemetry admin pannel on Streamlit
+  - Added general structure telemetry admin pannel on Streamlit.

-  version 1.0.0-beta (15.01.25):
+  final version 1.0.0-beta (15.01.25):
-  - Deleted not developed frontend and telemetry
+  - Deleted not developed frontend and telemetry.

 ## License
 This project have [MIT License](LICENSE).